mihakralj/CloudGuide/docs/AWS_VM.md

 12. Select **Launch** at Step 7
 13. Select your imported key at **Select a key pair** and check the checkbox <details><summary>Show me how</summary>![AWS_keypair](../images/AWS_keypair.jpg)</details>

-21. Select **Launch Instances** and let the process take 3-5 minutes to initiate the instance.
+21. Select **Launch Instances** and start the deployment.
+It will take 3-5 minutes to initiate the instance.

 ## Test the web server